 Both methods have proven to build mega muscle.
 So which one is best?

 Obviously both methods work because these guys were conquering champions in their sport.
-So when it comes to the rest of us who simply enjoy training yet may not compete, what method is best?
+But which method is best to build muscle for those of us who love to workout but aren’t Mr. Olympia competitors?

-Of the many benefits bodybuilding and strength training offer, one of them is that there are really no rules.
-Training methods have various impacts on individuals as we’re all different.
+The truth is training methods have various impacts on individuals as we’re all different.
 Much of this has to do with genetics in regards to how our muscles respond.

 With this being said, it’s clear that both low and high volume training methods can produce some massive results in new muscle growth and strength.
 The key here is to find what works for you, and more importantly, when to change it up.

 Low volume workouts are great when you want to train with all-out intensity.
 But for this method to be effective, you must train until you reach absolute muscle failure.